 - The Positive Chains show how each company is delivering positive change through its products and services.
-We do not include positive or negative impacts from the business practices (how the companies operate) in the Impact Report as we report on this separately in our annual ESG report Positive Conversations.
-Further detail is provided in the 'Business Practices Reporting' section of this document. - The Portfolio Snapshots: Headline Impact Data show aggregated data to illustrate how the portfolio holdings are contributing towards delivering positive change. - The Portfolio Snapshots: Significant SDG Contributions show which companies contribute to the UN SDGs.
+We do not include positive or negative impacts from the business practices (how the companies operate) in the Impact Report as we report on this separately in our annual Environmental, Social, Governance (ESG) and engagement report Positive Conversations.
+Further detail is provided in the 'Business Practices Reporting' section of this document. - For companies held in the portfolio five years and beyond, we have developed full company pages.
+We have included our Positive Change Hypothesis and commentary on progress and real world context.

+- The Portfolio Snapshots: Headline Impact Data show aggregated data to illustrate how the portfolio holdings are contributing towards delivering positive change. - The Portfolio Snapshots: Significant Sustainable Development Goal (SDG) Contributions show which companies contribute to the United Nations SDGs.
 Our explicit aim is to identify and hold companies for their positive contributions.
 Accordingly, the number of holdings we found to be making a significant negative contribution to the SDGs through their products and services is less than those holdings making positive contributions.